Inception-framework/debugger/README.md

 Xilinx tools offer several ways to debug the hardware mapped in the PL.
 One uses Integrated Logic Analyzers (ILAs), hardware blocks that the tools automatically add to the design and that monitor internal signals.
 The tools running on the host PC communicate with the ILAs in the PL.
 Triggers can be configured to start / stop the recording of the monitored signals and the recorded signals can be displayed as waveforms.

 The provided synthesis script and Makefile have options to embed one ILA core to monitor all signals of the M_AXI interface of SAB4Z.
-The only think to do is re-run the synthesis with:
+The only thing to do is re-run the synthesis:

     Host-Xilinx> cd $SAB4Z
     Host-Xilinx> make ILA=1 vv-clean vv-all